-When it comes to closing costs in New Jersey, one of the primary questions many homeowners have is who pays them.
-Closing costs are associated with any real estate transaction in which a home is purchased or sold and typically include transfer taxes, title insurance fees, loan origination fees, and other related expenses.
-It can be difficult to determine who pays these fees as they depend on various factors, including local laws and customs—generally speaking.
+Closing costs are associated with any real estate transaction in which a home is purchased or sold.
+They typically include transfer taxes, title insurance fees, loan origination fees, and other related expenses.
+Determining who pays these fees can be difficult, as they depend on various factors, including local laws and customs.
+As in many different states, the allocation of closing costs is up for negotiation and can vary depending on the terms of the purchase agreement.

 Understanding Closing Costs in New Jersey